LucasionGS/Toxen-2.0/docs/toxenscript.md

 ## What is this?
 Toxen supports custom storyboards to spice up the background of your song.
 It understands a custom scripting language, creatively called `ToxenScript`.

+## How do I get started making a storyboard?
+ToxenScript files are files ending with `.txn` as the extension.
+To get started you should navigate to the song you want to add a storyboard to
+(You can right-click on a song in Toxen and press `Open song folder`) and create a file called `storyboard.txn`.

 ## Syntax/How the code should be written
 Most of the commands in the script have the same structure, namely these `3 parts` to create a command.
 *(Full list of commands can be found at the bottom of the page)*